Kruger National Park Day Birding – Top birding in the world-renowned park!

 Likely Birds: Southern Bald Ibis, Taita Falcon, Wing-snapping, Wailing, Croaking and Levaillant’s Cisticola, Broad-tailed Warbler, Drakensberg Prinia, Cape Rock Thrush, Buff-streaked and Familiar Chat, Mocking Cliff Chat, Cape Vulture, Verreaux’s Eagle, Rock Kestrel, Lanner and Peregrine Falcon.

-The dense Afromontane forest area with its crags and valleys on and around the mountain of Mariepskop is also an essential area to visit.
+The dense Afromontane forest area with its crags and valleys on and around the mountain of Mariepskop is an essential area to visit.

 Likely Birds: : Crowned Eagle, Barratt’s Warbler, Orange Ground Thrush, Brown Scrub Robin, Cape Canary, Bush Blackcap, Eastern Bronze-naped Pigeon, Black-fronted Bushshrike, Southern Tchagra, Red-necked Spurfowl, Swee Waxbill, Red-collared Widowbird and Gurney’s Sugarbird.